ABCs of Memphis In May: 2020 Edition

 E is for Embrace the insanity: Memphis in May is a giant, month-long party, so treat it as such.
 There’s no point in getting upset about little things (weather, drunk people, waiting, road closures, whatever).
 Take a deep breath and reach a place of acceptance and tolerance for the festival’s inborn quirks and you’ll have a great time no matter what.

 F is for food: There are food vendors of all kinds – ice cream, vendor (not competition) barbecue, tacos, funnel cake, lemonade, Pronto Pups – at all of the MIM events at Tom Lee Park.
 Make it your mission to try one of everything.
+Check out some of the awesome food vendors from BSMF 2019 here.

 G is also for galoshes, aka Rain Boots: The weather is unpredictable, and you’re not going to want to walk around in flip flops (or heels – c’mon people, use some common sense) so go with some sneakers you don’t mind getting muddy, or the traditional shoe of Memphis in May: the mighty rainboot.
 I’d take some plastic ponchos as well.